rmuif/web/CONTRIBUTING.md

 ### Branch your work

 The `master` branch contains the latest released version of the template and not used for development.
-Instead, it would be best if you targeted the `develop` branch.
+Instead, it would be best if you targeted the `dev` branch.
 It holds the code for the next version.

-We recommend creating a feature branch based on the develop branch as per the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+We recommend creating a feature branch based on the development branch as per the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ### Code style

 All JavaScript projects maintained by RMUIF use the opinionated code formatting tool called [Prettier](https://prettier.io).

-Prettier automatically formats commits in the develop branch.
+Prettier automatically formats commits in the development branch.
 We won’t accept code that is not formatted by Prettier.

 ### Peer-reviewed design